-If the Associate Dean of Students for Campus Life determines the University should initiate a Type I case proceeding under the Student Code of Conduct, the ADOSCL will prepare and send the student a written notice of the alleged misconduct.
+If the Dean of Students determines the University should initiate a Type I case proceeding under the Student Code of Conduct, the Dean of Students will prepare and send the student a written notice of the alleged misconduct.
 The notice will generally include:

-- a. the Student Code of Conduct section implicated by the alleged misconduct; - b. a summary of the behavior allegedly violated the Student Code of Conduct; and - c. notice the student has the responsibility, within three business days, to schedule a time for an Initial Meeting/Conduct Hearing with the Associate Dean of Students for Campus Life (ADOSCL) or another designated Student Conduct officer.
+- a. the Student Code of Conduct section implicated by the alleged misconduct; - b. a summary of the behavior allegedly violated the Student Code of Conduct; and - c. notice the student has the responsibility, within three business days, to schedule a time for an Initial Meeting/Conduct Hearing with the Dean of Students or another designated Student Conduct officer.